A dollar today is worth more than having one tomorrow

 Another application for time value of money is when you're trying to decide which payment plan you'd prefer.
 What happens if you were told that you could buy a car for $20,000 cash today.
 Or you could make $400 payments for 60 months.
 Or you could put $4,000 down and make $375 payments for 48 months.

-You could add up all the checks you would write.
+You could add up all the payments you would make.
 And that would be a good rough estimate.
 But you'd get a more precise answer by using a calculator to bring everything back to today's dollars so that you'd have a fairer comparison.

 Don't be intimidated by the concept.
 Just remember that having $1 today is more valuable that having one a year from now.
 And the same holds true if you're paying.
 A dollar that you pay today is more valuable than one that you'll pay next year.